 We completely understand that in your final year of High School, trying not to leave assignments until the last minute and cramming for exams can cause a whole lot of stress.
 Submitting an application early in the year, before your final exams means you can ease some of that stress knowing you have a place in your chosen course in advance.

 We’ll use what’s called a ‘Predicted ATAR’.
-This is calculated by UWA Admissions based on your Year 11 or mid-Year 12 results to estimate your final ATAR.
+This is calculated by TISC based on your Year 11 results to estimate your final ATAR.
 By predicting your results, it means we have a rough idea of where you’ll sit at the end of Year 12 so that we can process your application early.
 If your Predicted ATAR meets the requirements for your chosen course, you’ll receive an Early Offer.

 Note that all Early Offers will require students to complete WACE and satisfy UWA’s English requirements.